The Tapping Evidence Base

 A scoping review of the role and training of paraprofessionals delivering psychological interventions for adults with post-traumatic stress

 In plain English.
 This scoping review looks broadly at using non-specialist ('paraprofessional') helpers to deliver trauma treatment, examining what training they receive.
-It isn't focused on EFT/tapping specifically, but is included in the catalog as related literature relevant to lay-delivered tapping interventions.
+It isn't focused on EFT/tapping specifically - though its included studies do feature a clinical EFT veterans trial and a TFT trial - and it's kept in the catalog as related literature relevant to lay-delivered tapping interventions.

 What they found